zxuuuustupid/zxuuuustupid/README.md

 - 🧍‍♂️ **Pronouns:** he
 - 🎮 **Fun fact:** Love *Monster Hunter: World Iceborne* , *LOL* and *CS2*
 - ✨ **2025 — A New Beginning!**
+- 💬 *Ask me about anything you'd like to know!*
 ---

 ### 🌐 Interdisciplinary Association Leadership